TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Following is a list of objects created in PyMOL (all of them are optional).
 PyMOL object names given in **bold** text or short explanation is given.

 * Selected frame of the simulated system.
 Object name: *molecule*.
 * Inlets clusters, each cluster is a separate object.
-Object name: **cluster_** followed by cluster annotation: otliers are annotated as Out; regular clusters by ID.
+Object name: **cluster_** followed by cluster annotation: outliers are annotated as Out; regular clusters by ID.
+* Inlets clusters radii, each cluster is a separate object.
+Object name: **cluster_radii_** followed by cluster annotation: outliers are annotated as Out; regular clusters by ID.
+Displayed only if **barber** method was used for clusterization.
 * List of cluster types, raw paths.
 Each cluster type is a separate object.
 Object name composed of cluster type (colon replaced by underline) plus **_raw**.
 * List of cluster types, smooth paths.
 Each cluster type is a separate object.
 Object name composed of cluster type (colon replaced by underline) plus **_smooth**.
 * All raw paths.
 They can be displayed as one object or separated in to Incoming, Object and Outgoing part.
 Object name: **all_raw**, or **all_raw_in**, **all_raw_obj**, and **all_raw_out**.